 STEP 10: How do we optimize and export the final set?

-For the final touches we’ve developed our own special plugin which makes the whole process of optimization, upload and export much easier.
-When we have all the final poses, this custom plugin takes each one of them and adjusts it in accordance to GraphicMama’s specifications for size, file formats, software compatibility, etc. This is how the process of optimization goes.
+For the final touches, we’ve developed our own special plugin which makes the whole process of optimization, upload, and export much easier.
+When we have all the final poses, this custom plugin takes each one of them and adjusts it in accordance with GraphicMama’s specifications for size, file formats, software compatibility, etc. This is how the process of optimization goes.

 This is how a cartoon character goes from our minds right into your hands.
 Not a simple process for sure, but hey, it’s all worth in the end, right?